All Guides About Start Here

 Free up to 500 URLs

-Crawls your site like Google.
-Finds broken links, redirect chains, missing meta tags, canonical issues, and noindex tags in one pass.
+Scans your site the way Google does.
+Finds broken links, redirect chains, missing headlines and summaries, duplicate-page issues, and accidental "don't list this page" tags — all in one pass.

 schema.org Validator